adamniedzielski/blog/_posts/2021-09-17-the-joy-of-slow-programming.md

 logic - getting information from the HTML using Nokogiri and regular expressions
 - was unique to each company website; with very few common elements.

-This approach paid off as soon as I found the first website loading data dynamically from an unsecured JSON API :) Because of the lack of any authentication it was just easier to access the JSON API directly.
+This approach of not making too many assumptions paid off as soon as I had to parse JSON instead of HTML.
+That happened when I found the first website loading data dynamically from an unsecured JSON API :) Because of the lack of any authentication it was just easier to access the JSON API directly.
 My abstraction was lightweight so I didn't have to modify it.
 I just wrote this one particular scraper differently.